-My story in the Italian Alps begins in 2013, when I came to the Dolomites to participate in a 8 months volunteering project of the Veneto’s region branch of the largest local environmental association Legambiente.
-In total, it was a three year project in the Dolomites (2012–2014) under the “European Solidarity Corps” (ESC, ex-EVS, European Volunteering Service) program.
+My story in the Italian Alps begins in 2013, when I came to the Dolomites to participate in an eight months volunteering project of the Legambiente Veneto, the regional branch of the largest environmental association in Italy.
+In total, it was a five years project (2012–2016), partly under the “European Solidarity Corps” (ESC, ex-EVS, European Volunteering Service) program.

-We are in the Fiemme mountains surrounded by the Vette Feltrine group and the National Park of Belluno Dolomites, Paneveggio-Pale di San Martino Nature Park, in 100 km from Venice and 150 km from Verona.
+My home is Lamon, a small town or a village surrounded by the Fiemme Mountains, National Park of Belluno Dolomites and Paneveggio-Pale di San Martino Nature Park, in 100 km from Venice and 150 km from Verona.

-I participate in annual sports and cultural events at the Pro Loco Tourist Center in Lamon.
-My posts, stories and photos are shared by the official tourist organizations like San Martino di Castrozza in Trentino, Dolomiti.it and Visit Finland — I dream to work with them in the future on something big.
+I participate in annual sports and cultural events of the local tourist center Pro Loco, my texts and photos are shared by the official tourist organizations and sites like San Martino di Castrozzo, Primiero, Passo Rolle and Vanoi in Trentino province, Dolomiti.it and Visit Finland.

 Associations, clubs and communities

-Before active travels in 2011, I exchanged postcards through the Postcrossing website, where I collected a 100 cards from port cities, and in total I have about 300 postcards and letters from local people from around the world (literally).
+Before starting traveling on a regular basis in 2011, I exchanged postcards through the Postcrossing website for two years, where I collected a 100 cards from port cities, and in total I have about 300 postcards and letters from local people from all parts of the world.

-After Italy, for the next three years in 2014—2016 I was actively volunteering in the same counties in Europe via HelpX, Work Away and WOOF websites.
+After living in Italy in 2013, for the next three years (2014—2016), I was volunteering in the same countries in Europe I mentioned above via HelpX, Work Away and WOOF websites.

-Finally, I spent a month studying Buddhism at Thosamling Nunnery, Institute and Retreat in the Indian Himalayas.
+Finally here, I spent a month studying Buddhism at Thosamling Nunnery, Institute and Retreat in the Indian Himalayan Region.

 In order to publish my first two books, I held two crowdfunding companies on Boomstarter and Planeta.ru (Russian Kickstarter and IndieGoGo).
 Together with the third travel project, all campaigns collected 1000 dollars from 110 sponsors.